mauridirienzo/tenpo-dirienzo/README.md

 $ mvn install
 ```

 5. Move to folder src/main/docker and run the project on docker containers using docker-compose.
-It will pull requiered images from dockerHub and run the application (make sure port 8080 is not in use)
+It will pull requiered images from dockerHub and application Will run (make sure port 8080 is not in use)

 ```
 $ cd src/main/docker